JPvRiel/conky-seamod/README.md

 - gracefully accommodates switching between wired and wireless.
 NET section shows info for wired (eth0) else wireless (wlan0) info is shown.
 - `own_window_argb_value` conifg option for background and semi-transparency settings.
-- `conky_line` superceeds 'name' and 'arg' options to use more complex conkey objects and variables in `seamod_rings.lua`
+- `conky_line` superseeds 'name' and 'arg' options to use more complex conkey objects and variables in `seamod_rings.lua`
 - 'Free' text info moved to the bottom so changes avoid interfering with alignment of rings/gauges.
 - Tweaked info per section, e.g. CPU temp, fan RPM, memory cache, etc.
 - Added IO top info for disk / storage (matches top list for memory and processor).